ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 # General tips

+## My IOC does not show up in the IOC list in IBEX

+To update the list of IOCs in IBEX (which is stored in the database) you will need to run `make iocstartups` from `C:\Instrument\Apps\EPICS\` - this will concatenate all the `config.xml` files in the `ioc` directory for each IOC, then filter it and push it to the database.

 ## My IOC fails to make with "Permission Denied"

 This is likely not to do with permissions but that the file is in use elsewhere.
 Try running stop_ibex_server.bat and if that doesn't work find out what else may be using the file ([LockHunter](https://lockhunter.com/) is quite useful).